-All members of PIF are committed to the key principles of the PIF Code of Conduct:
+The PIF Customer Charter reinforces the key principles of the PIF Code of Conduct and brings them to the customer:

 - To promote and demonstrate fairness and clarity to customers and end-users